JARGON FOR NEW MEMBERS TO THE HIGH

 15. Honors/Awards Assemblies – in the Fall each class holds a separate Honors/ Awards assembly during the school day, where a variety of academic and other student achievements (such as No-Jug awards) are recognized (Senior Assembly is in the Spring and at night); parents are invited to attend but your son will not likely tell you about it.
 It will be on the school calendar.

 16. Inscape – the school’s annual literary magazine, sponsored by the Creative Writing Club.

 17. JSN – Jesuit Schools Network, of which U of D Jesuit is a member.
 Check it out at http://www.jesuitschoolsnetwork.org/

 18. JR - Jesuit Residence is the three-story building to the West of the school building.
 It houses the Admissions and Business Office offices on the first floor.
-Several Jesuit priests live on the second floor and the Development Office is on the third floor.
+The Jesuits live on the second floor and the Advancement Office is on the third floor.

 19. JUG – The term JUG is derived from Latin, jugum, meaning yoke or burden.
 (Many students also refer to JUG as "Justice Under God.")
-In the Middle School, if a student receives JUG, he can only serve it after school.
-He would report to the Middle School Office directly following his last class and serve JUG for 40 minutes.
+In the Academy, if a student receives JUG, he can only serve it after school.
+He would report to the Academy Office directly following his last class and serve JUG for 40 minutes.
 A student can postpone JUG one day in order to make transportation arrangements.
 Any further postponements result in JUG doubling.